mattpep/lurl-cgi/README.md

 key|destinationurl
 ```

-The key is specified as a query string parameter called `target`.
+The key is specified as a required query string parameter called `target`.

+There is an optional query string parameter called `show_invalid_key` which is
+a bit more verbose.
+It potentially leaks the fact there is an app running which
+responds to certain keys.
+This is likely useful only for debug purposes rather
+than in a general-purpose public-facing situation.

 # Webserver configuration